marxin/texi2rst-generated/sphinx/gccint/target-macros/controlling-the-compilation-driver-gcc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: driver, controlling the compilation driver

 .. _driver:

-.. index:: driver

-.. index:: controlling the compilation driver

 Controlling the Compilation Driver, gcc
 ***************************************